Welcome to today's edition of the Rush 24-7 podcast.

 They don't say the outcome.

-That's why I'm up challenging them on it, because they're leaving it to conclude.
+That's why I'm up challenging them on it because they're leaving it to conclude.

-They're repeating over and over, Russians hacked, Russians influenced.
+They're repeating over and over: Russians hacked, Russians influenced.

-Because when you say that the outcome of the election, or when you imply the outcome of the election was determined by the Russians, then you're halfway home to declaring the Trump presidency illegitimate.
+The Russians did not determine who won the election, but that is what is driving every bit of this, because when you say that the outcome of the election, or when you imply the outcome of the election was determined by the Russians, then you're halfway home to declaring the Trump presidency illegitimate.

 The result of fraud, the result of cheating.